|Cash Back Rating:||0 / 5|

 Better options exist for American Express fans

 If you’re eager to earn a large amount of cash back on your everyday purchases and can afford to pay a significant amount of money up front, you are almost certainly better off ponying up a two-figure annual fee than spending $6,500 just to get 5 percent cash back.
-The Blue Cash Preferred® Card from American Express, for example, charges a $95 annual fee ($0 intro annual fee for the first year, limited time offer ends 12/10/2020) and offers 6 percent cash back on U.S. supermarket purchases (up to $6,000 in purchases per year, then 1 percent), 3 percent cash back on U.S. gas station purchases and 1 percent cash back on regular purchases, starting from day one.
-Depending on how much you spend, you should be able to recoup your annual fee payment relatively quickly.
-For a limited time, you’ll also get a $300 statement credit if you spend $3,000 on the Blue Cash Preferred card within the card’s first six months (offer expires 12/10/2020).
+The Blue Cash Preferred® Card from American Express, for example, charges a $95 annual fee (waived in the first year) and offers 6 percent cash back on U.S. supermarket purchases (up to $6,000 in purchases per year, then 1 percent), 3 percent cash back on U.S. gas station purchases and 1 percent cash back on regular purchases, starting from day one.
+Depending on how much you spend, you should be able to recoup your ongoing annual fee payment relatively quickly.
+You’ll also get a $300 statement credit if you spend $3,000 on the Blue Cash Preferred card within the card’s first six months.

 Why get the Blue Cash card from American Express?